eglaubauf/egMatLib/README.md

 ### Installation
 - Download or Clone this repository and unzip
-- Copy the proviede `MatLib.json` to your `houdini18.5/packages` folder
+- Copy the provided `MatLib.json` to your `houdini18.5/packages` folder
 - Edit the line `/home/elmar/MatLib` to the location of your downloaded folder, e.g.: `G:/Git/MatLib`
 - Start Houdini